 All these Bernini works and a terracotta model for a large equestrian statue of Louis XIV (1669-70) are usually on permanent display in the Borghese Gallery in Rome.

-One of the most praised Bernini sculptures in Rome — The Ecstasy of Saint Teresa — may be seen for free in the Saint Teresa in Santa Maria della Vittoria Church near Termini Station.
+One of the most praised Bernini sculptures in Rome — The Ecstasy of Saint Teresa — may be seen for free in the Santa Maria della Vittoria Church near Termini Station.

 Bernini’s Apollo and Daphne in the Borghese Gallery